nova8yte/nova8yte/README.md

-- 🔭 I'm currently looking for new opportunities
+- 🔭 I'm currently looking for new buddies

 - 📫 How to reach me **tg: @wristdislocation**